edeposit/edeposit.amqp.storage/docs/index.rst

 Source code
 +++++++++++
-Project is released under MIT license.
+Project is released under the MIT license.
 Source code can be found at GitHub:

 - https://github.com/edeposit/edeposit.amqp.storage